Recurring Chair Activities

 Chairs are expected to attend all-college meetings of Chairs.
 Associate chairs may attend as well, as the Chair sees fit.
-Generally, these meetings will be held on the second Monday of Blocks 1, 3, 6, and 8 at 3:30 in TLC3 of Tutt Library.
+Generally, these meetings will be held on the second Monday of Blocks 1, 3, 6, and 8 in the afternoon.
 Additional meetings may be called when necessary.

 3. Department Teaching Schedules

 Following the fall meeting between the Chair and the Dean, the Chair will receive from the Dean a letter concerning authorization for new full-time hires, the number of blocks any phased retirement status and adjunct faculty may teach, and the number of block visitors the department may hire.
 Based on that information, the Chair initiates departmental discussion about the forthcoming academic year’s schedule of courses.
 This discussion often begins with a query to faculty about the courses they hope/plan to teach.
 Some departments delegate the responsibility of constructing the teaching grid to an Associate Chair; other departments draft a teaching grid and develop their plan in full departmental session.
 In late December, the departments send draft copies of the teaching grid to the Dean’s office and the Registrar’s Office.
 By late January, departments respond to any questions the Dean or Registrar have and send a final teaching grid as well as a copy of each person’s teaching schedule to the Registrar’s Office.
 Chairs should send a final copy of the teaching grid to the Dean’s Office by the end of block six.